Addaci/marinelives-collaboratory/README.md

 The collaboratory draws on Colin Greenstreet's work in digital history, natural language processing, machine transcription, and large language models, as co-founder in 2012 of the volunteer led [MarineLives digital history project](https://app.transkribus.org/sites/marinelivesorg/about).
 Joining us as an academic advisor, with a strong interest in machine transcription and digital techniques in the context of Brazilian and Atlantic world history, is [Dr Thiago Krause](https://clasprofiles.wayne.edu/profile/hq8728), associate professor at Wayne State University, Michigan.

-**Participants who have registered to take part in the collaboratory include masters, doctoral and postdoctoral students from Antwerp, Harvard, Oldenburg, Wayne State, and Yale.**
+**Participants who have registered to take part in the collaboratory include masters, doctoral and postdoctoral students from Antwerp, Harvard, Oldenburg, Wayne State, Yale and York.**

 We have an [active wiki](https://github.com/Addaci/marinelives-collaboratory/wiki), with content frequently added.